-17 Jan Career Profile: Policy Analyst
+17 Jan Career Spotlight: Policy Analyst

 Walk into any coffee shop, cotton gin, or feed store in rural America, and you are likely to hear local farmers and ranchers discussing the current political climate in their state capitals and in Washington, D.C.
 As our food production systems have become more complicated, so has the task of managing the regulatory and legal facets of agriculture.
 American consumers demand safe and affordable access to food.
 Producers and trade associations balance maintaining our nation’s natural resources with remaining profitable.
 Water is becoming more precious each day as countless interest groups jockey for ownership.
 All these issues and more are on the forefront of the minds of agricultural and natural resource policy analysts.